Practice Area

 Business Contract Drafting and Review

-Stephen Nault drafts, reviews, and revises business agreements with attention to leverage, risk allocation, performance standards, dispute clauses, and what the parties will actually do after signing.
+I draft, review, and revise business agreements with an eye on leverage, risk allocation, performance standards, dispute clauses, and what the parties will actually do after they sign.

 A useful contract should shorten disputes, not silently manufacture them.